 The MelaFind® pivotal clinical trial was conducted at seven centers across the U.S. and included 1,831 pigmented skin lesions from 1,383 patients.
-Prior to the start of the study, the Company and the FDA entered into a binding Protocol Agreement to stipulate the sensitivity and specificity endpoints that should be used to determine the safety and effectiveness of MelaFind®.
+The binding Protocol Agreement stipulated the sensitivity and specificity endpoints that should be used to determine the safety and effectiveness of MelaFind®.
 MelaFind® detected 112 of 114 (98% measured sensitivity; lower confidence bound of 95%) melanomas that were eligible and evaluable for primary sensitivity endpoint analysis, and 125 of 127 (98% measured sensitivity; lower confidence bound greater than 95%) melanomas overall.
-Importantly, MelaFind® detected 172/175 melanomas and "high grade lesions" (98% sensitivity; lower confidence bound of greater than 95%) indicates that if the study were repeated, there would be less than a 5% chance that the sensitivity would be below 95%).
-MelaFind® 's specificity (9.5%), the ability to accurately rule out disease, was significantly superior to that of the study dermatologists (3.7%), who are skin cancer experts (p-value less than 0.02).
-The Protocol Agreement calls for MelaFind® to be more specific than the study physicians at a p-value of less than 0.05 (a p-value of less than 0.05 indicates a less than 5% probability that the observed difference was due to chance).
+Importantly, MelaFind® detected 172/175 melanomas and "high grade lesions" (98% sensitivity; lower confidence bound greater than 95%).
+The Protocol Agreement called for sensitivity endpoints of greater than 95% lower confidence bound (a lower confidence bound of greater than 95% indicates that if the study were repeated, there would be less than a 5% chance that the sensitivity would be below 95%).
+MelaFind®'s specificity (9.5%), the ability to accurately rule out disease, was significantly superior to that of the study dermatologists (3.7%), who are skin cancer experts (p-value less than 0.02).
+The Protocol Agreement called for MelaFind® to be more specific than the study physicians at a p-value of less than 0.05 (a p-value of less than 0.05 indicates a less than 5% probability that the observed difference was due to chance).

 In order to generate a comparison with physicians' ability to accurately detect melanomas, the Company conducted an online reader study in which 155 physicians participated including 110 dermatologists.
 Using images and clinical histories for 65 randomly selected melanomas from the pivotal study, this group of dermatologists, on average, missed (i.e., would not have elected to biopsy) 28% of the melanomas.
 The biopsy sensitivity of MelaFind was 97% (p < 0.0001 versus dermatologists).
-In addition, variability was observed in dermatologists' decisions to biopsy, measured with a kappa score of 0.29.
-This indicates that dermatologists often did not elect to biopsy the same lesions as other dermatologists participating in the study (note: a kappa score of 1.0 would indicate perfect agreement, while a score of 0.0 indicates no agreement).
+In addition, the kappa score of dermatologists was 0.29, indicating only "fair agreement".